 On the next step, you need to create 2 Segments based on the tags and use them for your newsletter sending.
 You can create two copies of the Campaign and send them to each of these Segments.

 Although you can re-use those Segments, the number of contacts in your audience may change.
-Therefore, we recommend splitting your contacts every time you send the newsletter.
+So, we would recommend that you split your contacts every time you send the newsletter.

 The most straightforward way is to remove and push your subscribers back to the Segment.
 We should also make sure that your tags are removed and assigned freshly.